mendix/docs/content/ats/howtos/ht-version-2/setup-local-docker-selenium-hub-2.md

      privileged: true

 Some side notes in case you follow this step:
-- Notice that you are using debug versions and you are mapping the network ports of the browser images.
+- Notice that you are using debug versions and you are mapping the network ports of the browser images
-- You need a VNC-client like Tigervnc, VNC Viewer for Google Chrome or any other favorite client of your choice.
+- You need a VNC-client like Tigervnc, VNC Viewer for Google Chrome or any other favorite client of your choice
-- For Chrome you use as address: localhost:5900 (or machinename/ip:5900) with password "secret"
+- For Chrome you use as an address: localhost:5900 (or machinename/ip:5900) with password "secret"
-- For Firefox you use as address: localhost:5901 (or machinename/ip:5901) with password "secret"
+- For Firefox you use as an address: localhost:5901 (or machinename/ip:5901) with password "secret"
-- You cannot scale using this configuration.
+- You cannot scale using this configuration
-- Be aware that VNC is not a secure protocol, you might not want to open this port for the world.
+- Be aware that VNC is not a secure protocol, you might not want to open this port for the world

-Congratulations you have finished setting up a local docker selenium hub.
+Congratulations you have finished setting up a local docker Selenium hub.
 The next how-to is [How to setup a Local Selenoid hub](setup-local-selenoid-hub-2).
 You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.